Epistimis/universal-data-definition-language/uddl_validation.md

 ## Testing

-- For testing the validation function of an ast node, need to define some dummay objects replicating the property of the ast node.
+- For testing the validation function of an ast node, need to define some dummy objects replicating the property of the ast node.
 So created a file that will contain all the dummay objects.
 - To avoid complications, helper mathods are created, which will only take the perticular property of the validating node, to add validation.
 And the test has been done on the helper methods.

 ![All test cases have passed](uddl_test/unit_test_screenshots/unittest.jpg)